andrew/ultimate-awesome/README.md

 - [data-science-free-tutorials](https://github.com/labex-labs/data-science-free-tutorials) - Free Data Science tutorials for beginners with 150 interactive lessons.
 Easy-to-follow programming guides with hands-on practice exercises.
 - [django-free-tutorials](https://github.com/labex-labs/django-free-tutorials) - Practice Django Free Tutorials | This repo collects 7 of free tutorials for Django.
 Django is a powerful framework for web development.
 This Skill Tree presents a comprehensive learning path for building web applications with Django.
 Perfect for beginners, it offers a structured roadmap to master.
 - [git-free-tutorials](https://github.com/labex-labs/git-free-tutorials) - Free Git tutorials for beginners with 30 interactive lessons.
 Easy-to-follow programming guides with hands-on practice exercises.
-- [ml-free-tutorials](https://github.com/labex-labs/ml-free-tutorials) - Free Machine Learning tutorials for beginners with 1001 interactive lessons.
-Easy-to-follow programming guides with hands-on practice exercises.
 - [practice-algorithm-programming-projects](https://github.com/labex-labs/practice-algorithm-programming-projects) - Practice Algorithm Programming Projects | This repo collects 1 of programming projects for Algorithm.
 Algorithms are the foundation of computer science and programming.
 This Skill Tree provides a comprehensive learning path for mastering algorithmic problem-solving.
 Perfect for beginners and expe.
 - [practice-css-programming-projects](https://github.com/labex-labs/practice-css-programming-projects) - Build real CSS projects with 49 beginner-friendly challenges.
 Learn by doing with guided coding exercises and practical applications.
 - [practice-cysec-programming-projects](https://github.com/labex-labs/practice-cysec-programming-projects) - Practice Cyber Security Programming Projects | This repo collects 5 of programming projects for Cyber Security.
 Cyber Security is crucial in our increasingly connected world.
 This Skill Tree presents a comprehensive learning path for aspiring security professionals.
 Starting from the basics, it g.
+- [practice-data-science-programming-projects](https://github.com/labex-labs/practice-data-science-programming-projects) - Build real Data Science projects with 87 beginner-friendly challenges.
+Learn by doing with guided coding exercises and practical applications.
 - [practice-html-programming-projects](https://github.com/labex-labs/practice-html-programming-projects) - Build real HTML projects with 57 beginner-friendly challenges.
 Learn by doing with guided coding exercises and practical applications.
 - [practice-opencv-programming-projects](https://github.com/labex-labs/practice-opencv-programming-projects) - [Practice OpenCV Programming Projects] This repository collects 2 of programming projects for OpenCV.
 OpenCV is a library of programming functions mainly aimed at real-time computer vision.
 Originally developed by Intel, it was later supported by Willow Garage then Itseez.
 The library is cross-pl.
 - [rust-free-tutorials](https://github.com/labex-labs/rust-free-tutorials) - Practice Rust Free Tutorials | This repo collects 241 of free tutorials for Rust.
 Rust is a modern systems programming language.
 This Skill Tree presents a systematic approach to learning Rust.
 Designed for programmers looking to explore systems-level development, it provides a clear roadmap to u.